-Frequencies above this have been charted, and these higher frequencies appear to be higher states of functioning.
-There's lots to learn about it.
 Beta ranges from 14 to 28 Hz: the brainwave state of normal waking consciousness -- logical thought, analysis, concentration, alertness, problem solving, and action.
 You are in beta most of your waking hours-when you are thinking, speaking, and doing, and when you are reading this book.
 In beta, you discern, compare, judge, and criticize.

-Alpha ranges from 8 to 14 Hz: the brainwave state of relaxation -- pleasant feeling states, automatic and routine activities (non-thinking activities like brushing your teeth), freedom from pain, and physical healing.
-You are in alpha when you are feeling soothed and calm-relaxing, letting your mind wander, daydreaming, bathing/showering, meditating, praying, letting go, dissolving into the environment, drifting off to sleep, being in a twilight state.
+Alpha ranges from 8 to 14 Hz: the brainwave state of relaxation and rapid learning.
+It is your pleasant feeling states, automatic and routine activities (non-thinking activities like brushing your teeth).
+You are in alpha when you feel soothed and calm-relaxing, letting your mind wander, daydreaming, bathing/ showering, meditating, praying, letting go, dissolving into the environment, drifting off to sleep.
+You may experience an altered sense of time, free association, and extrasensory perception.